 What are the best platforms for B2B video marketing?

-Next, it’s a good idea to identify which video platforms are best for your company to publish content.
+Next, it’s a good idea to identify which video platforms are best for your company.
 Some considerations include where your target audience spends time online, your industry, and what your goals are for each video you make.

 Businesses can choose between three major publishing platforms: social media channels, your own website, or paid video hosting.
 According to Biteable, “most marketers host their videos on free social platforms like YouTube (51%), followed by paid video hosting (17%), and self-hosting (23%).”